 5. Check your paperwork

 Moving to a new country and finding work often comes down to specific visa requirements.
-The UK, for example, needs you to have an employer-sponsored work visa, but those joining family members have an advantage.
+The UK, for example, requires an employer-sponsored UK work visa, but those joining family members have an advantage.
 You may be the best candidate in the world, but if a company doesn’t have the budget to sponsor you, or the law doesn’t allow it, your nationality could limit your prospects.
 However, if you’ve got the right to live and work in the country of your choice, it makes sense to highlight that information in your CV and cover letter.
 It’s a small but often overlooked step.

 6. Learn the language